Skip to content

 • 100 and 200 Sol: common for hotels, longer journeys, or larger amounts

 Small denominations make payment easier.
-A mix of 10 and 20 Sol notes reduces discussions about change, especially at markets and smaller shops.
+A mix of 10 and 20 Sol notes reduces discussions about change, especially in markets and smaller shops.

 Sol in Everyday Life: Rounding, Change, Typical Situations